 Fridays at noon in Rm 450 Howard Hall

-Every year in the spring semester and into the summer, The Program in Membrane Biology organizes an interdepartmental and interdisciplinary series of talks, "by and for" students.
+The Program in Membrane Biology organizes an interdepartmental and interdisciplinary series of talks, "by and for" students.
 This seminar series is for students in ALL programs, not just those affiliated with the Membrane Biology program.
 The idea is to keep you all informed of the nature of the research you and your colleagues are doing, in all the "bench" sciences in the School of Medicine.
 Talks are presented by students who have made significant progress in their dissertation research.
 Faculty are welcome to attend at the invitation of the speaker, but only students in the audience may ask questions during the presentation.
 Many students have found this a useful venue to present their work in preparation for national meetings, departmental talks, or thesis proposals.

 If you would like to present your research, there are still slots open for the summer sessions.
 Please email RBloch@umaryland.edu to sign up!